-The academic disciplinary action outcomes defined below comprise a range of official actions that may be imposed during second-level review.
+The academic integrity actions outcomes defined below comprise a range of official actions that may be imposed during the Academic Review Meeting or Academic Responsibility Panel.
 One or more of these actions may be imposed in response to a given situation.
 This list is not comprehensive, as other outcomes may be imposed as appropriate.

-Non-compliance with outcomes may result in further action through the Academic Review Board process.
+Non-compliance with outcomes may result in further action through the academic integrity actions process.

-The determination of outcomes will be guided by the following considerations: the interests of the community, the learning and development of the student, the impact of the violation(s), and any mitigating or aggravating circumstances.
+The determination of outcomes will be guided by the following considerations: the interests of the community, the learning and development of the student(s), the impact of the violation(s), and any mitigating or aggravating circumstances.